Drag Race Down Under: History

-On March 11, 2024, WOW announced that RuPaul had stepped down as host and judge of the show, but would remain on as executive producer.
+In its first three seasons, RuPaul played several roles on the show including host, mentor, and head judge for the series in a similar fashion to RuPaul's Drag Race UK.
+On 11 March 2024, World of Wonder announced that RuPaul had stepped down as host and judge of the show, but would remain on as executive producer.
 Michelle Visage took over as host and main judge from the fourth season, which premiered on 1 November 2024.
-Because of RuPaul’s exit as host and judge, the show was renamed to Drag Race Down Under, similar to other Drag Race franchises where RuPaul is not the main host and judge.
-The winner of the fourth season was Lazy Susan.
+Because of RuPaul’s exit as host and judge, the series was renamed Drag Race Down Under, similar to other Drag Race franchises where RuPaul is not the main host and judge.